tdhubbard/Python_Projects/Python_Pro_Bootcamp/Projects/Band_Name_Generator/README.md

 # Band Name Generator

-This project will ask the user to give two inputs.
+This project will ask the user to provide two inputs.

 Once, the user provides two inputs, the generator will provide a proposed Band Name.